elastic/elasticsearch-river-couchdb/README.md

-CouchDB River Plugin for ElasticSearch
+CouchDB River Plugin for Elasticsearch
 ==================================

 The CouchDB River plugin allows to hook into couchdb `_changes` feed and automatically index it into elasticsearch.